There are rare moments where your dreams and deep joy meet. When that happens: stop everything. Wrap your mind and heart around the moment. Be in it.

 My marathon build up had no sickness, no major hiccups, but I also didn’t have any major break through workouts.
 Until…Big Sur Half Marathon.
 It wasn’t a PR race, but running 1:13 felt easy, especially after jogging the first 4-5 miles.
 Andrew Kastor, my coach, told me not to run much quicker than 5:30, and at one point, I glanced at a 5:17 split feeling like we were running 5:45 pace.
 Big Sur was a carefully planned, but also last minute decision.
 It fit in my build up and a few weeks out, we decided it would be a good test of fitness.
 I felt like myself and like my work was paying off.

-Fast forward to the day before CIM, we talked about race pace, where Seth would be pacing through 16–going through the half at 1:15.30, a good pace and one that would set me up for a PR day.
-Though, I was nervously excited.
-I trust my coach.
-I trust Seth.
+Fast forward to the day before CIM, we talked about race where I would go through the half at 1:15.30, a good pace that would set me up for a PR.
 But, as Seth and Andrew both told me: I had to trust myself.
 I had to trust I could run a PR and that I was ready.
 It was the same talk Seth and my mom gave me before Big Sur.
 I believed at Big Sur.
 Now, I had to believe at CIM.

 I was really thankful to be preparing at home.
 I slept in my own bed the night before, ate breakfast at my kitchen table, and my mom kindly rose extra early and drove us to the elite tent.
 It almost didn’t feel real when I woke up and told myself: today is the day.
 Today is CIM.
 Today is my hometown marathon.
 I made it.
 Oh my goodness, I made it.